 1: Make the Poolish

-Let it sit for 15 minutes and leave to stand for 1 hour at room temperature.
+Leave to stand for 1 hour at room temperature.

 Place the Poolish in a sealed container in the fridge.
 Do not leave in the fridge more than 24 hours, as it may turn a bit acidic.
 Also, make sure your container is big enough to allow room for it to double in size, otherwise you can finish up with a mess to clean up in your fridge.
 Trust us on this.
 A 2 litre ice-cream container is way more than big enough.

 2. Make the Dough